izaskr/barch_dataset/README.md

-# The Barch corpus of  bar chart summaries in English
+# The Barch corpus of  bar chart summaries in English :bar_chart:

 This repository contains the Barch corpus of human-written bar chart summaries.